IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Reactance can take a negative value due to the approximation of three-winding transformers.
 No Kirchhoff's second law disjunctive constraint is formulated for a circuit with negative reactance.

 Those lines with fixed cost >0 are considered candidates and can be installed.
 The fixed cost is the product of the overnight investment cost (FixedInvestmentCost) and the fixed charge rate (FixedChargeRate).
+The reactance of a candidate line doesn't change although the candidate line is invested partially.

 If the lower and upper bounds of investment decisions are very close (with a difference <1e-3) to 0 or 1, they are converted into 0 and 1.